Jeanmatozo/AI-LLM-security-lab/reports/week8_tool_abuse_report.md

-### Assets
-- Confidential sandbox files (`confidential.txt`, `internal_notes.txt`)
-- Authorized public file (`public_info.txt`)
+# Week 8 — Tool Abuse & Guardrail Evaluation

+## 1. Summary
+This assessment evaluates the resilience of an agentic AI system against Tool Abuse and Confused Deputy attacks.
+Building on the Week 7 findings regarding audit gaps, this week focuses on testing the effectiveness of Deterministic Routing and Parameter Validation as primary defense mechanisms.

+---

+## 2. Scope

+**Application:**
+- `src/app_agent_tools/agent.py`

+**Tools:**
-- File-reading tool execution privileges
+- File-reading tool with allowlist enforcement

+**Attack Vectors:**
+- Indirect coercion
+- Parameter tampering
-- Audit logs
+- Allowlist probing

+---

+## 3. Findings

 ### Finding 1 — Confused-Deputy Risk via Indirect Requests

-Severity: Informational
+**Severity:** Informational (Mitigated)

-The agent was tested against indirect, manipulative, and socially engineered prompts designed to coerce misuse of a legitimate file-reading tool without an explicit command.
+The agent was subjected to socially engineered prompts designed to trick it into using the file-reading tool without an explicit user command.

-Across all test cases, the agent did not invoke tools in response to inferred intent, summaries, confirmations, or embedded command strings.
-Tool execution remained gated behind deterministic routing requiring explicit syntax (read <filename>), and all malformed or unauthorized attempts were denied by the tool layer.

-This demonstrates effective mitigation of confused-deputy and indirect coercion risks for the tested tool.
+**Result:**
+The system successfully ignored inferred intent.
+Because tool invocation is gated behind deterministic routing, the “Confused Deputy” path was blocked at the application layer.

+---

 ### Finding 2 — Allowlist Disclosure as Capability Signal

-Severity: Low
+**Severity:** Low

-The command what files can you read discloses allowlisted filenames to the user.
-While this reduces filename guessing effort, only non-sensitive files are exposed, and the behavior is intentional and fully logged.
+The command `what files can you read` discloses the allowlist.
+While intentional, this provides an attacker with a verified list of targets, reducing the cost of reconnaissance.

-No unauthorized access or sensitive metadata leakage was observed.
+---

+## 4. Red Team Analysis

+From an adversarial perspective, the transition to Deterministic Routing has fundamentally changed the attack surface.

+**Intent Decoupling:**
+By removing the LLM’s ability to “decide” when to use a tool based on natural language, we have eliminated a broad class of prompt injection attacks.
+The attacker can no longer use “polite coercion” to bypass security logic.

+**Reconnaissance Shift:**
+Since direct tool abuse is blocked, the red team focus shifts to Parameter Tampering.
+We attempted to bypass the allowlist using path traversal (`../../etc/passwd`) and encoding tricks.
+However, because the validation happens in the Trusted Tool Layer (Python code) rather than the Untrusted Model Layer, these attempts were caught by standard string validation.

+---

+## 5. Mitigations & Recommendations

-### Impact Analysis
+### Implemented Controls

-This assessment demonstrates that deterministic routing combined with strict tool-level validation can effectively prevent tool abuse even under adversarial prompting.

-By removing natural-language intent interpretation from tool invocation paths, the system avoids a broad class of confused-deputy failures common in agentic systems that rely on LLM-driven tool selection.
+- **Deterministic Routing:**
+  Privileged actions are mapped to specific regex patterns, ensuring the LLM cannot be “convinced” to run a tool outside of defined parameters.

+- **Hardcoded Allowlists:**
+  The tool layer maintains a “Source of Truth” for accessible files that the LLM cannot modify.

-### Conclusion
+### Recommended Improvements

-Tool abuse represents a high-risk class of failures in agentic systems, particularly when tools are invoked based on inferred intent.

-In this system, explicit command routing, filename validation, and allowlist enforcement successfully prevented misuse.
-While this limits agent flexibility, it significantly improves security posture, auditability, and predictability.
+- **Output Filtering:**
+  Implement a secondary check on the content returned by tools to prevent sensitive data from being leaked even if a tool is legitimately invoked.

+- **Rate Limiting:**
+  Add per-user limits on tool calls to prevent automated allowlist probing and “denial of wallet” attacks.

+---

+## 6. Business Impact

+Failure to secure tool access in agentic systems leads to unauthorized data exfiltration and system integrity loss.
+By moving enforcement from the “Probabilistic” model layer to the “Deterministic” code layer, the organization gains verifiable security that meets ISO 27001 requirements for access control and auditability.